HCL-TECH-SOFTWARE/connections-doc/v8-cr1/admin/migrate/t_install_fixpack.md

 20. Start the Connections server

-## Results

-Your Connections deployment has been updated.
-To check the logs, go to the [connections\_root](../plan/i_ovr_r_directory_conventions.md)/logs directory and open the applicationUpdate.log file, where application is the name of an Connections application.
-If you added new applications, check the applicationInstall.log file as well.

 **Note:** If your deployment includes Component Pack, complete the steps in [Upgrading Component Pack Services](../install/cp_install_upgrade_container.md).